riccardoluongo/serverwebui/README.md

 >* Edit webui.service
 >* Replace DIR with the current directory ($PWD)
 >* Replace PORT with the port you want to use
->* Replace WORKERS with the number of gunicorn workers you want to use (higher = more performance at the cost of higher memory usage)
+>* Replace WORKERS with the number of gunicorn workers you want to use (higher = more performance at the cost of higher memory usage).
+A good default is (cpu_cores * 2)
 >* Copy the file to the systemd services directory:
 ```
 sudo cp webui.service /etc/systemd/system/